 I published my first post on May 15, 2012, and haven’t looked back since.

 Initially my goal was to just make enough money to pay for fun little extras like vacations, fancy purses, and shoes (because priorities), but over time, I started to make enough to potentially leave my desk job and pursue the blog full-time.
-I made the switch in May of 2015, and luckily, the timing was perfect because we were preparing to welcome our son, Teddy into our lives, and this would allow me to be at home with him every single day.
-It’s been 10 months since he’s come in to our lives, and while I have slowed down just a touch on the blog, I’m still 100% committed to bringing delicious recipes to you every week.
+I made the switch in May of 2015, and luckily, the timing was perfect because we were preparing to welcome our son, Teddy, into our lives, and this would allow me to be at home with him every single day.
+It’s been three and half years since then, I’m still loving every single second of bringing delicious recipes to you!